-The goal of the Summer Youth Employment Program (SYEP) is to provide youth with summer employment opportunities, combined or integrated with specialized summer youth training/programming, or the delivery of a hybrid model to Prince George's County youth, ages 16 - 24.
-Summer Youth Employ Program should expose youth to various public and privatesector industries, with a focus on those deemed "in-demand" by the WDB, through short-term subsidized work experience opportunities.
+The goal of the Summer Youth Employment Program (SYEP) is to provide youth with summer employment opportunities, combined or integrated with pre-apprenticeship programming, or the delivery of a hybrid model to Prince George's County youth, ages 16 - 24.
+Summer Youth Employment Programs should expose youth to various public and private sector industries, with a focus on those deemed "indemand" by the WDB, through short-term subsidized work experience opportunities.
 SYEP is a strength-based employment program and youth will be matched to employment opportunities based on their interests and skills.